WayneWiser/WayneWiser.github.io/_pages/about.md

   - /about.html
 ---

-Quandong is a senior algorithm engineer and researcher at Xiaomi AI Lab.
+Quandong is a senior algorithm engineer and researcher at Speech Group, Xiaomi AI Lab.
 His research focuses on
 multi-channel / end-to-end speech recognition, speech enhancement, speech separation, and multimodal modeling.
 He is passionate about advancing far-field speech processing technologies and solving key problems.